 Getting a new car can be an exciting time but you need to make sure you keep your insurance up to date when this happens.
 This is because your old policy will not cover you for your new car.
-If you do not let your insurer know of this change then you would be driving your new car illegally, without insurance.
+If you do not let your insurance provider know of this change then you would be driving your new car illegally, without insurance.

 How quickly do I need to let them know?

 When getting a new car, you need to update your insurance details as failing to do so is a criminal offence.
-You have to let the insurer know exactly when you are getting the new car, including when it is being delivered (if you are doing this) or when you are going to pick it up.
+You have to let the insurance provider know exactly when you are getting the new car, including when it is being delivered (if you are doing this) or when you are going to pick it up.

 If you are getting a brand-new car from a dealership then this may include insurance for the first couple of days after you collect it but make sure you double check this in the terms and conditions of the purchase.